xifu-irap/analysis-tools/README.md

-# check-firmware-tdm-py
+# demux-py
-A set of Python scripts to analyse the outputs of the TDM demux firmware.
+A set of Python scripts to analyze and plot the DRE-DEMUX performances, based on DUMP test files.